fzlee/alipay/README.md

     function_name = "api_" + alipay_function_name.replace(".", "_")

 According to alipay document, some paremeters in `biz_content` are optional and some are not.
-We defind functions in this way so that you can put those optional parameters in `kwargs`:
+We defind functions in this way so that you can put those optional parameters into `kwargs`:
 ```
 def api_alipay_xxx(self, out_trade, total_amount, **kwargs):
     ...